joshtwo/metBot/README.md

   -t, --trigger=TRIGS Set the bot's trigger(s), a comma-separated list.
 If you
                         want to use a comma in your trigger, type it as \, in the list.
 Ex -t !,\,,^ gives you ! , ^ as 3 triggers.
+  -A, --agent=AGENT   Send the string AGENT as the bot's user agent on login.
+  -b, --browser=AGENT Set the browser user agent.
+Automatically sets the user-
+                        agent to imitate the deviantART chat.
   -i, --input         Force input to be on.
   -I, --no-input      Force input to be off.
   -l, --logging       Force logging to be on.